Keep up to date through our Social Networks

 For an even grained look, apply WGF first on the bare wood.
 Sand, reapply, sand again.
 Then stain desired color and Topcoat.
 This will give the look of using a stain conditioner.
 The stain will have an even appearance and not be darker in the wood grains.

 General staining - Stain bare wood as directed.
 If using a solvent or oil based stain, allow ample time for it to thoroughly dry making sure all solvents have evaporated.
 We suggest using a waterbased stain for a much quicker and more environmentally safe process.
-After staining, apply WGF.
+After staining, seal with Sanding Sealer or a topCoat.
+Apply WGF.
 Sand and reapply if necessary.
 You can stain over the WGF again if any of the stain was sanded off initially.
 Apply Topcoat and you're done.